JoeMingT/The-Storyteller-Website/README.md

 -   [ ] Add features where users can change the image or most of the other info in the website from sanity itself
 -   [ ] Have a Container Padding / Margin Size theme (Like font size "xl" "2xl" etc.)
 -   [x] Create multiple components that have been reused (Home About Us Line, Gallery Preview Line)
+-   [ ] Optimize the way of fetching data.
+This includes: Displaying Search Result (Pass all gallery data and filter data client-side instead of server-side in order to reduce query amount).
+May consider using context management (React Redux)